antoniomb/generic-api-webapp/README.md

 To view webapp use url:
 http://localhost:8090/index.html

-Default Generic Controller, Dao, DTO and webapp calls has been created as example of usage.
+Default Generic Controller, Service, DTO and webapp calls has been created as example of usage.
 Api sources are on src/main/java/com/generic
 Webapp sources are on src/main/resources/public package.